The way your office is designed impacts your business output, employee experience and engagement levels.

 “Our 2 large tables are designed in such a way that the teams can be flexibly reassembled.
 Everyone sits at the join tables – whether they are Juniors or Directors.
 This accelerates the communication process.
 In addition, it’s possible to work in different spatial situations and remotely.
 In the future, we’re planning additional standing desks in order to be able to offer an even more flexible workplace.”

-How do we innovate and design our offices for better culture, productivity and happiness?
+How do we innovate and design our offices for a better culture, productivity and happiness?

 While you could instruct the architect and interiors to emulate their office features, it really comes down to your company’s culture and values.